l-nguyen19/Railway-Scheduling/README.md

 ### Single-shot encoding
-This is the simplest encoding approach, as `rs_singleshot.lp` contains the rules and logic to solve a problem instance (environment) in a single iteration without considering delays.
+This is the simplest encoding approach, it contains the rules and logic to solve a problem instance (environment) in a single iteration without considering malfunctions.
 The **HORIZON** defines the maximum number of time steps considered by the solver when generating the train schedule.

 `clingo rs_singleshot.lp ENVIROMENT.lp -c k=HORIZON`